Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Nature of optimal policies

 As previously indicated, we make the convention that the state~$s_i$ of each store~$i$ denotes the amount of energy which it is able to serve---so that (in)efficiency losses are accounted for at the input stage.
 At any time~$t$, and given a stochastic description as above, the value function~$V^t(s)$ may be computed in terms of absorption probabilities (see, e.g.\ \cite{Durrett2019probability}).
 For each~$t$, let $v^t_i(s)$ be the partial derivative of the value function $V^t(s)$ with respect to variation of the level~$s_i$ of each store~$i\in S$.
-Standard probabilistic coupling arguments (which we do not give in detail since they are not formally required here) show that, for each $i\in S$, $v^t_i(s)$ lies between~$0$ and~$1$ and is decreasing is $s_i$.
-(For example, the positivity of $v^t_i(s)$ is simply the \emph{monotonicity} property that one can never be worse off by having more stored energy---see Section~\ref{sec:model}).
+Standard probabilistic coupling arguments, analogous to those used to prove Proposition~\ref{proposition:greedy}, show that, for each $i\in S$, $v^t_i(s)$ lies between~$0$ and~$1$ and is decreasing is $s_i$.
+(For example, the positivity of $v^t_i(s)$ is simply the \emph{monotonicity} property that one can never be worse off by having more stored energy---see Section~\ref{sec:model}---while the inequality $v^t_i(s) \le 1$ reflects the fact that having one more unit of energy in store~$i$ at time~$t$ can at most reduce future unserved energy by a single unit.)
 We assume that changes in store energy levels are sufficiently small over each single time step~$t$ that changes to the value function may be measured using the above partial derivatives.
 Then the above problem of scheduling the charging or discharging of the stores over the time step~$t$ becomes that of choosing \emph{feasible} rates $r(t) = (r_i(t), \, i\in S)$ so as to maximise

-where $s_i = s_i(t-1)$ is again the level of each store~$i\in S$ at the end of the preceding time step~$t-1$, and where the second term in~\eqref{eq:8}) is the unserved energy at time~$t$ (see Section~\ref{sec:model}).
-Thus, under the above linearisation, the scheduling problem at each time~$t$ becomes a linear programme.
+where $s_i = s_i(t-1)$ is again the level of each store~$i\in S$ at the end of the preceding time step~$t-1$.
+This follows from the characterisation of an optimal policy given at the start of this section: the first term in~\eqref{eq:8}) is the increase in the value function at time~$t$ corresponding to the choice of rates~$r(t)$, while the second term is the unserved energy at that time (see Section~\ref{sec:model}).
+It follows from~\eqref{eq:8} and from the definition~\eqref{eq:4} of $u(t)$ (coupled with the constraints~\eqref{eq:5} and~\eqref{eq:6}) that, under the above linearisation, the scheduling problem at each time~$t$ becomes a linear programme.